YiDingg/YiDingg/README.md

 - 🔭 I'm currently studying EE (Electronic Engineering) at [UCAS](https://www.ucas.ac.cn/)
 - 📫 How to reach me: dingyi233@mails.ucas.ac.cn
 - ⚡ Fun fact: I used to be a semi-professional soccer player as a national level two athlete.
-- 🌱 I am currently learning about tranceivers, with a particular focus on key components such as VCO, PLL, and CDR.
+- 🌱 I am currently learning about tranceivers/SerDes.

 My Technology Stack:
 - LaTex